How to Uninstall ALL of jDownloads?

 To continue the uninstalling then click on the red button.

 There will be another 'Are you sure' message so again click on OK.

 Note that the jDownloads special 'integration' plugins for:

 3. Komento Plugin for jDownloads

-Are not 'uninstlalled' as they are located within the special plugin areas of those components.
+Are not 'uninstalled' as they are located within the special plugin areas of those components.

-See the relevant instrucions in the documentation for installing these special plugins.
+See the relevant instrucions in the documentation for uninstalling these special plugins.